cgalmenartest/node/INSTALL.md

      Create database 'midas', user account 'midas' with password 'midas', and assign user 'midas' full rights to administer DB 'midas'

 #### Install Node.js via Windows MSI, select all available add-ons
-**_Note that currently Midas has a dependency on nodejs version .10+ and is not tested to work with .11 or .12, do not attempt to install a version higher than .10.38_**
+**_Note that currently Midas has a dependency on nodejs version .10+ and is not tested to work with .11 or .12, do not attempt to install a version higher than node ver .10.38_**

 [Node.js](http://nodejs.org/dist/v0.10.38/`)